Julian-Hochhaus/lcg/README.md

-# lcg
-**LCG** LEEDCAMERAGUI:
-This GUI allows the user to control a SPECS ErLEED digital controller as well as a CCD-camera from The Imaging Source.
-This allows the user to record LEED images at specified kinetic energies as well as recording series of LEED images, e.g. for I(V) analysis.

 # *LCG:* GUI for LEED Device and CCD-camera Control
 This project is a graphical user interface (GUI) designed to control a SPECS ErLEED digital controller and a CCD-camera from The Imaging Source.